jameshfisher/jameshfisher.com/_posts/2017-12-11-osquery-unix-as-a-sql-database.md

 ---
-title: "osquery: UNIX as a SQL database"
+title: 'osquery: UNIX as a SQL database'
-tags: ["programming", "unix"]
+tags:
+  - programming
+  - unix
 ---

 [Earlier this year, in "UNIX as a SQL database"](/2017/02/14/unix-in-sql/),